Samsung/tizen-docs/docs/application/native/guides/compliations/watchface-complication.md

     ![Complication_update](media/complication_2.png)

-## Types of Watchface Complication
+## Types of Watch Face Complication

 The complication support type is the types of data that can be provided from complication provider.
 The complication provider have to support at least one type.
 In addition, one complication provider can support multiple types.
-Watchface can set the complication support types to support specific type of complications.
+Watch Face can set the complication support types to support specific type of complications.

 The followings are types of watchface complication: